Sierra Estrella's summit... finally.

-The roads to the gate are all paved, but Chandler Heights Road is in very poor shape.
-The roads past the gate are dirt and sometimes sand.
+The roads to the gate are all paved, but Chandler Heights Road is in poor shape.
+The roads past the gate are dirt and sand.
 Beware some erosion gullies along the way.
-The sand isn't too soft, but high clearance is advised.
+The sand's sturdiness can vary.
+On my visit, it was reasonably solid, but others have reported it to be very soft in spots, which means you may have to park farther out.

 There used to be an approach from the south from state route AZ-238 at the little town of Mobile, but in November 2009, we found segments of this road to be "blocked" by berms of sand.
 Although we were able to get past these obstacles, it required 4wd, driving through soft sand, and ultimately, isn't worth the trouble.